sumanscloud9/DockerZone/README.md

 # DockerZone
-This Project contains the samples for Docker
+This Project contains samples for Docker by Suman.